Report a chemical use issue

 Make a report

 To make a report to Agriculture Victoria about a chemical use issue, please use the following contact form or contact the Customer Contact Centre on 136 186.

-For more information about what Agriculture Victoria will do if you make a report, including what information you may be required to provide, see the following fact sheet:
+For more information about what Agriculture Victoria will do if you make a report, including what information you may be required to provide, see the reporting an agricultural chemical use issue page.

 Please use the following form to report chemical issues of this nature.